burgil/tailwind-html-template/README.md

 # Production

-For production use you can try to use the `npm build` command, the server wont be needing to run in production it's a one time thing to generate the output, you wont need the input file, you wont need the placeholders, you just need the `html`, `fonts` and `output.css` file are needed for production.
+For production use you can try to use the `npm build` command, the server wont be needing to run in production it's a one time thing to generate the output, you wont need the input file, you wont need the placeholders, you just need the `html`, `fonts` and `output.css` files.

 # How this project was created?